hboukricha/Child_Care_Data/README.md

 # childcaredatabw
-childcaredatabw is an integrable Python api by which data can be queried from a given csv file with child care numbers within Baden-Wurtemberg, e.g., by year, location, and age.
+childcaredatabw is an integrable python api by which data can be queried from a given csv file with child care numbers within Baden-Wurtemberg, e.g., by year, location, and age.

 ## Installation